galenhuntington/etr/README.md

 [remove](http://www.haskell.org/ghc/docs/7.4.1/html/users_guide/release-7-4-1.html#id3013571)
 `Eq` and `Show` as superclasses of `Num`.
 My polynomial extensions library especially needs `Eq` to test for coefficients being zero.
-Thus, the type signatures of many definitions required additional constraints.
+Thus, many type signatures and instance declarations required additional constraints.

 I have also removed a superfluous dependency from the parser.
 It still requires `parsec`, which is included in the Haskell Platform.